latticejs/lattice/packages/infinite-list/README.md

 Component created on top of `TableCell`, `TableSortLabel` and `Tooltip` to provide an easy way of create a table order cell.

-It supports multiple orders using `shift + click` out the box.
+It supports multiple orders using `shift + click` out of the box.

-Since extends from the Material-UI `TableCell` you can use their API.
+You can use Material-UI TableCell API.

 ### Usage